Bittorn/minecraft-pekepack/README.md

  credits - Flowers -Le Volume Sur Été- BGM ~ Fille solitaire

 # Issues
- naunce1, nuance2 and boss don't fit the atmosphere of the rest of the pack/n nether1 has sudden swells that can be startling
+ naunce1, nuance2 and boss don't fit the atmosphere of the rest of the pack

+ nether1 has sudden swells that can be startling